-Three-phase motors vary from fractional-horse power size to several thousand becsepower.
+Three-phase motors vary from fractional-horse power size to several thousand horsepower.
 These motors have a fairly constant speed characteristic and are made in designs giving a variety of torque characteristic.
-Some three-phase motors have a high serting torque; others, a low starting torque.
+Some three-phase motors have a high starting torque; others, a low starting torque.
 Some are designed to draw a normal starting current.
 They are made for practically every standard voltage and frequency and are very often dual-voltage motors.
-Three-phase motors are used to drive machine tools, pumps, cevators, fans, cranes, hoists, blowers, and may other machines.
+Three-phase motors are used to drive machine tools, pumps, elevators, fans, cranes, hoists, blowers, and may other machines.

-2.3.1.
-Construction of Three-Phase Motor
+2.3.1 Construction of Three-Phase Motor

-A three-phase motor is shown in figure 2.8.
+A three-phase motor is shown in figure 2.16.
 It has three main parts: stator, rotor, and end plates.
 Its construction is similar to that of the split-phase motor, but it has no centrifugal switch.

-The stator is shown in figure 2.8 and slot connection shown in figure 2.9.
+The stator is shown in figure 2.16.
 And consists of a frame and a laminated steel core like that used in split-phase and repulsion motors and winding formed of individual coils placed in slots.
-The rotor may be die cast cominum squirrel-cage type or a wound rotor.
+The rotor may be die cast aluminum squirrel-cage type or a wound rotor.
 Both types contain a laminated core pressed onto a shaft.
-The squirrel-cage rotor is shown on figure 2.8 and is like that of split-phase motor.
+The squirrel-cage rotor is shown on figure 2.16 and is like that of split-phase motor.

-Figure 2.8 Three phase motor
+Figure 2.16 Three phase motor.
+[3]

-2.3.2.
-Basic Three phase AC Motor Operation
+2.3.2 Basic Three phase AC Motor Operation

-An AC motor has two basic electrical parts: a "stator" and a "rotor" as shown in Fure 2.10.
+An AC motor has two basic electrical parts: a "stator" and a "rotor" as shown in Figure 2.17.
 The stator is in the stationary electrical component.
-It consists of a group of dividual electro-magnets arranged in such a way that they form a hollow cylinder, with pole of each magnet facing toward the center of the group.
-The term, "stator" is derived the word stationary.
+It consists of a group of individual electro-magnets arranged in such a way that they form a hollow cylinder, with one pole of each magnet facing toward the center of the group.
+The term, "stator" is derived from the word stationary.
 The stator then is the stationary part of the motor.
-The rotor is the tating electrical component.
-It also consists of a group of electro-magnets arranged mund a cylinder, with the poles facing toward the stator poles.
-The rotor, obviously, is cated inside the stator and is mounted on the motor's shaft.
-The term "rotor" is derived the word rotating.
+The rotor is the rotating electrical component.
+It also consists of a group of electro-magnets arranged around a cylinder, with the poles facing toward the stator poles.
+The rotor, obviously, is located inside the stator and is mounted on the motor's shaft.
+The term "rotor" is derived from the word rotating.
 The rotor then is the rotating part of the motor.
-The objective of the word rotating is to make the rotor rotate which in turn will rotate the motor unlike magnetic poles attract each other and like poles repel.
-If we progressively the polarity of the stator poles in such a way that their combined magnetic field of the stator.
+The objective of these motor components is to make the rotor rotate which in turn will rotate the motor shaft.
+This rotation will occur because of the previously discussed magnetic phenomenon that unlike magnetic poles attract each other and like poles repel.
+If we progressively change the polarity of the stator poles in such a way that their combined magnetic field rotates, then the rotor will follow and rotate with the magnetic field of the stator.

-Figure 2.10 - Basic electrical components of an AC motor.
+Figure 2.17 - Basic electrical components of an AC motor.